A Pillar of Salt

 A Pillar of Salt is the sixth studio album by American folk music artist Noah Gundersen.
 It was released by Cooking Vinyl America on October 8, 2021.

 Background

 Noah Gundersen performs an acoustic set at Eddie's Attic in Decatur, Georgia on October 15, 2021.

 A Pillar of Salt was written over a period starting in March 2020 and continuing well into 2021.
 On September 13, Gundersen announced that the full album would be released on October 8, and provided links to pre-order vinyl LP or CD copies.
-The following day he announced the album would be performed live in its entirety at St. Marks Cathedral in Seattle on December 4.
+The following day he announced the album would be performed live in its entirety at St. Mark's Cathedral in Seattle on December 4.

 On September 29, Gundersen outlined an upcoming 2022 Europe/UK Tour in support of A Pillar of Salt.
 Beginning in March 2022, Gundersen toured for two and a half weeks across Europe, starting in Stockholm and finishing in Dublin.